Documentation Index

 authentication: "auth_token"

-Only tasks with a triggers block are called directly; launch_market, resolve_market, and market_data are invoked exclusively via context.callTask from the orchestrator.
+Only tasks with a triggers block can be invoked from outside the app. launch_market, resolve_market, and market_data are called exclusively via context.callTask from the orchestrator.

 Step 6: Deploy to Goldsky